Blomsholm

-Blomsholm in Skee parish in Bohuslän is an area north of Strömstad where there are many ancient monuments from the Stone Age to the Middle Ages.
-Among other things, there is one of Sweden's largest referee rings and shipwrecks in the area.
-Unlike most other referee rings, the referee ring consists of an even number (10) of boulders around the centre stone.
+Blomsholm in Skee parish in Bohuslän, Sweden, is an area north of Strömstad where there are many ancient monuments from the Stone Age to the Middle Ages.
+Among other things, there are some of Sweden's largest stone circles and stone ships in the area.
+Unlike most other stone circles, the stone circle consists of an even number (10) of boulders around the centre stone.
 The diameter is 38 meters.
-The shipwreck is 41 meters long, 9 meters wide and consists of 49 stones.
+The stone ship, meanwhile, is 41 meters long, 9 meters wide and consists of 49 stones.
 These have different heights, the stones amidships are one meter while the stones in the bow and stern are 4 meters high.
 Also 7 burial grounds from the Iron Age and the large mound Grönehög can be found here.

 Blomsholms Manor

 Blomsholms manor, which was founded in 1625 by the North German nobleman Anders Blume, was first sold in 1628 and already in 1644, General Sven Ranck became the manor's fifth owner.
-A memorial stone from the 1660s over Sven Ranck and his wife Anna Bergengren is in the middle of the shipwreck, even though they are not buried there.
+A memorial stone from the 1660s over Sven Ranck and his wife Anna Bergengren is in the middle of the stone ship, even though they are not buried there.